Adityamineni258/Meera/docs/project_structure.md

 # Project Structure

-The project follows a modular and scalable architecture to facilitate team collaboration and maintainability.
+The project follows a feature-first, modular, and scalable architecture to facilitate team collaboration and maintainability.
 The `lib` directory is organized as follows:

 - **`main.dart`**: The entry point of the application.
 It contains the `main()` function and the root `MyApp` widget.